matokovacik/tezos-edu/README.md

 During the guide we will be marking content depending on the experience level using icons :hatching_chick: and :chicken:.
 Guide is focusing on two experience levels of users
 - :hatching_chick: developers with no prior knowledge on blockain
-- :chicken: blockchain developers with experience with tezos/other platforms, that would like to get up to speed quickly.
+- :chicken: blockchain developers with experience with tezos/other platforms, that would like to work with Tezos ASAP.

 Pages in contents bellow are designed to be followed step-by-step.
 In case you are **advanced user (:chicken:)** you can skip sections addressed to **developers with no prior blockchain experience (:hatching_chick:)**.